penseleit/Matrix-ACE-Markdown-MKDocs-HTML-Help/README.md

 ## Building the documentation
 ### Setup
-1. Install Python on your computer
+1. Install Python onto your computer
 2. Ensure you also have `pip` (the Python Package Manager) installed
 3. Open a command prompt and type: